RandyModglin/obsidianDigitalGarden/src/site/notes/Misc/Glossaries/Conditions Glossary.md

 The target becomes physically more resilient gaining X AC and X Physical Damage Reduction.
 Hardening a Weapon increases its damage by X.

 #### Helpless:
+The creature is treated as having a Dexterity of 0 (–5 modifier).
+Melee attacks against the creature get a +4 bonus.
+As a full-round action, an enemy can use a melee weapon to deliver a coup de grace to a helpless foe.
+An enemy can also use a bow or crossbow, provided he is adjacent to the target.
+The attacker automatically hits and scores a critical hit.
+If the defender survives, he must make a (DC 10 + damage dealt) Constitution Saving Throw or die.
+Delivering a coup de grace provokes Attacks of Opportunity.
+Creatures that are immune to critical hits do not take critical damage, nor do they need to make Constitution saves to avoid being killed by a coup de grace.

 #### Lucky:
 The creature has Advantage on their next Attack Roll, Ability Check, or Saving Throw.